schlpbch/bookingAPI/README.md

 To get the API right, a small web application is provided (we are drinking our own champagne).

+Once the API is right, the API will be implemented of SBB's distribution system and provided by a simple to access API Management tool.
+More to come...

 ## Installing
 The easiest way is to pull the docker image: